Madurai: Administration and politics

 Law and order is enforced by the Tamil Nadu Police, which, for administrative purposes, has constituted Madurai city as a separate district.
 The district is divided into four sub-divisions, namely Thallakulam, Anna Nagar, Thilagar Thidal and Town, with a total of 27 police stations.
 The Madurai city police force is headed by a Commissioner of police, assisted by Deputy Commissioners.
 Enforcement of law and order in the suburban areas are handled by the Madurai district police.
 In 2008, the crime rate in the city was 283.2 per 100,000 people, accounting for 1.1 per cent of all crimes reported in major cities in India, and it was ranked 19th among 35 major cities in India.
 As of 2008, Madurai recorded the second highest SLL (Special and Local Laws) crimes, at 22,728, among cities in Tamil Nadu.
 However, Madurai had the second lowest crime rate at 169.1 of all the cities in Tamil Nadu.
 The city is also the seat of a bench of the Madras High Court, one of only a few outside the state capitals of India.
 It started functioning in July 2004.

 In Swachh Survekshan 2025 report, Madurai was ranked as the dirtiest city in India among those with a population of over one million.
 Despite its cultural heritage and tourism appeal, the city has struggled with sanitation and waste management.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Madurai Municipal Corporation reported total revenue receipts of ₹570 crore (US$69 million) and total expenditure of ₹588 crore (US$71 million) in 2022–23.
+Tax revenue accounted for about 39.5% of the total revenue, while the corporation received ₹156 crore in grants during the financial year.